mr-biz/yubikey_ssh_bitwarden/README.md

 - Generates an ED25519-SK SSH key using a YubiKey
 - Optionally creates a key without touch requirement
 - Optionally creates a key requiring user verification (e.g., PIN entry)
-- Retrieves the YubiKey's serial number
+- Retrieves YubiKey information (serial number or device type)
 - Creates a Bitwarden entry with the generated SSH key and YubiKey information using rbw

 ## Prerequisites